 An Appraisal Contingency protects the buyer and assures them that they aren’t buying over the appraised value of the property.
 If the appraisal isn’t for a specific amount, the buyer has the right to withdraw their contract bid without any repercussions or consequences and in most cases, if the contract is terminated, the earnest money paid by the buyer in the beginning stages of negotiating terms is returned.

 A Mortgage Contingency is another way that the buyer is protected.
-This contingency handles the mortgage aspect, and the sale is contingent on the buyer getting financed for the purchase pierce amount.
+This contingency handles the mortgage aspect, and the sale is contingent on the buyer getting financing for the purchase amount.
 If the financing falls through, the buyer won’t be faced with legal actions for breaking the contract.
 The buyer has a specific amount of time to obtain financing from the start of term agreements before the sale can be finalized and if the buyer can’t secure financing, the contract can be terminated without penalty.

 The Home Sale Contingency is yet another way the buyer is protected.
 With this contingency in place, the sale of the new property is dependent on the buyer’s home or property being sold within a specific amount of time.
-If the buyer’s property sales, the purchase of the new property and contract moves forward.
+If the buyer’s property sells, the purchase of the new property and contract move forward.
 However, if the buyer’s home does not sell within a specific amount of time, the contract on the new property may be terminated without repercussions and all money returned to the buyer.